openhab/website/blog/2023-12-22-openhab-4-1-release.md

 It allows to arrange a number of buttons, either labelled with a string or an icon, in a custom format.
 When a button is pressed, the associated command is sent to the linked Item.

-Here is the result in Basic UI with the following definition:
+Here is the result in Basic UI, using the following definition:

 ```java
 Buttongrid label="Remote Control" staticIcon=screen item=RemoteControl buttons=[1:1:POWER="Power"=switch-off , 1:2:MENU="Menu" , 1:3:EXIT="Exit" , 2:2:UP="Up"=f7:arrowtriangle_up , 4:2:DOWN="Down"=f7:arrowtriangle_down , 3:1:LEFT="Left"=f7:arrowtriangle_left , 3:3:RIGHT="Right"=f7:arrowtriangle_right , 3:2:OK="Ok" , 2:4:VOL_PLUS="Volume +" , 4:4:VOL_MINUS="Volume -" , 3:4:MUTE="Mute"=soundvolume_mute]